HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 Test 4: `tea` should be added and `milk` removed
 ```

-> The `console.assert()` method does not output anything if the condition supplied to it as its (first) argument is _truthy_.
-It the condition is _falsy_ by default the message "Assertion failed" is output.
-For more information, refer to MDN Web Docs [console.assert()](https://developer.mozilla.org/en-US/docs/Web/API/console/assert).

 ### Exercise 5: Improved shopping at the supermarket

 #### File: `ex5-shoppingCartPure.js`

-From a _best practice_ point of view, there is a big problem with the code of the previous exercise (4): it modifies (_"mutates"_) a global variable.
+From a _best practice_ point of view, there is a big problem with the code of the previous exercise: it modifies (_"mutates"_) a global variable.
 In larger code bases this can become problematic as it will be difficult to track down places in the code that might also (unexpectedly) mutate the global variable.
 Conversely, there might be yet other code, tucked away somewhere else, that expects the variable to remain constant.
 Global variables (other than those that are truly and explicitly understood to be constant) are best avoided.

 A function that mutates a global variable or in some other way interacts with the "_outside world_" (e.g. accessing a database, making a network request, or even logging something to the console) is said to cause _"side effects"_.
 Sometimes this is necessary.
-A program that does not in some way affects the outside world cannot possibly do something useful.
+A program that does not in some way affect the outside world cannot possibly do something useful.
 However, in all other cases side-effects are best avoided.

 Experienced developers therefore prefer to work with _pure functions_.
-Pure functions do not access (let alone, _mutate_) any data that exists outside of their own scope and return results solely through the function's return value.
+Pure functions do not access (let alone, _mutate_) any data that exists outside of their own scope and returns results solely through the function's return value.
 All required data is expected to be passed through its parameter list.

-A key characteristic of a pure function is that if it is repeatedly called with the same argument it always produces the same result.
+A key characteristic of a pure function is that if it is repeatedly called with the same arguments it always produces the same result.
 This is clearly not the case with the `addToShoppingCart()` function of the previous exercise.

 In the current exercise we will rewrite the `addToShoppingCart` function to make it _pure_.
 Do the following:

-1. Complete the parameter list of `addToShopping()`.
+1. Complete the parameter list of `addToShoppingCart()`.
 As a first parameter it should accept a shopping cart array and as a second parameter it should accept a grocery item to be added.
 2. The function should return a _new_ shopping cart array, following the same rule as in the previous exercise: it should contain a maximum of three items.
 3. The shopping cart passed as an argument should not be modified.
 4. When constructing the new shopping cart array you should make use of the ES5 _spread_ syntax.<br>See also [Spread syntax (...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) on MDN Web Docs.